Megraohoh/clickyplanets/README.md

 # NSS Exercise: Clicky Planets

 ### Description:
-> In class work to practice IIFEs and javascript.
+> In class work to practice IIFEs and event listeners.